Douglas schools cleared from lockdown

-All Douglas schools were cleared from a two-hour lock down at 1:50 p.m. after a strange man entered a Cochise County elementary school with body armor and a side arm.
+All Douglas schools were cleared from a two-hour lock down at 1:50 p.m. after a strange man entered a Cochise County middle school with body armor and a side arm.

 The unknown man with facial hair left Faras Elementary School in a black truck.
 The Cochise County Sheriff's Department and surrounding agencies searched for the him, including with Cochise County and Border Patrol helicopters.
 No suspects were located.